If the other parent has taken your child abroad without your consent, it may be a case of international child abduction.

 What to do in case of international child abduction

 If your child has been abducted to or is retained in a convention state, you can apply to have your child returned under the Hague Convention or the European Convention.

 All convention states have a central authority which receives and transmits applications from parents who want their children returned.
-The Ministry of Children, Gender Equality, Integration and Social Affairs is the Central Authority of Denmark.
+The Ministry for Social Affairs and the Interior is the Central Authority of Denmark.